 the pupil of a manager or employee of a BSB entity ; or

 the pupil of a manager or employee of an authorised (non-BSB) body ; or

 spending a period of external training with a BSB entity or an authorised (non-BSB) body;

 this Handbook will apply to you as though you were an employee of the barrister's employer or the body concerned.

-If you are a registered European lawyer , then, except where otherwise provided, the provisions of this Handbook which apply to barristers shall apply to you, in connection with all professional work undertaken by you in England and Wales, as if you were a self-employed barrister or an employed barrister (non-authorised body or a manager or employee of an authorised (non BSB) body or a manager or employee of a BSB authorised body (as the case may be) depending on the way in which you practise.
+If you are a registered European lawyer , then, except where otherwise provided, the provisions of this Handbook which apply to barristers shall apply to you, in connection with all professional work undertaken by you in England and Wales, as if you were a self-employed barrister or an employed barrister (non-authorised body) or a manager or employee of an authorised (non BSB) body or a manager or employee of a BSB entity (as the case may be) depending on the way in which you practise.